Sugababes: Merchandise

 In April 2007, Mattel teamed with the Sugababes to create a new themed Barbie collection, which was released only in the United Kingdom in May 2007.
 The Sugababes had also told reporters that they hope to branch out into other areas such as a makeup line.
 In September 2010, the Sugababes released their own fragrances, named Tempt, Tease and Touch.

 Philanthropy

 Their cover of Aerosmith and Run-DMC's "Walk This Way", a collaboration with Girls Aloud, was the official charity single for Comic Relief in 2007, recorded at Comic Relief co-founder and trustee Richard Curtis's request.
 On 27 January 2010, the Sugababes performed at the "Fight Cervical Cancer Event", an event which aims to educate women about cervical cancer.
 In March 2010, Berrabah jumped 13,000 feet from an aircraft to raise money for a cancer charity.
 In September 2011, the Sugababes performed "Dancing Queen" by ABBA at the Prince of Wales Theatre for charitable purposes.
+In February 2023, the Sugababes performed a sold out concert in aid of War Child for Brits Week 2023.
+In October 2024, the Sugababes performed a medley at the Pride of Britain Awards.
+On 21 March 2025, the Sugababes performed "Stronger", followed by their new single "Jungle" and a medley of hits including "Overload", "Freak Like Me" and "Push the Button" for Comic Relief Red Nose Day.
+On 26 June 2025, Sugababes performed at the King's Trust Awards at Royal Festival Hall.